 "Our PSA is, in essence, the ERP [enterprise resource planning] of our company," Drake said.

-While companies such as Appirio and masterIT embrace PSA, many others haven't.
+While companies such as Appirio and masterIT embrace PSA software, many others haven't.

 "We are still replacing a lot of homegrown tools and a lot of spreadsheets," Marshall said.
 "Sometimes we are replacing timesheet packages that people have tried to push to their limits."